Winton W. Marshall: Korean War

 In May 1951, Marshall was appointed as commander of the 335th Fighter-Interceptor Squadron, during the Korean War.
 Stationed at Kimpo Air Base in South Korea, he flew missions in the F-86 Sabre.
 Marshall shot down his first and second MiG-15s on September 1 and 2, 1951, respectively, over Sinanju.

 Marshall shot down two more MiG-15s, including a shared destruction, on November 28.
 One of these fighters was flown by German Shatalov, a Soviet flying ace with five aerial victories against U.S. aircraft.
 On November 30, 1951, the 335th Fighter-Interceptor Squadron and other squadrons within the 4th Fighter-Interceptor Wing intercepted a People's Liberation Army Air Force aerial formation consisting of nine Tupolev Tu-2 bombers and 16 Lavochkin La-11s, that was attempting an aerial raid on the Cho'do Island.
 Marshall shot down one Tu-2 and one La-11, crediting with his fourth and fifth aerial victories and thus earning the title of flying ace.
 As he was attempting to shoot another La-11, which was flown by Chinese pilot Wang Tianbao, Marshall overshot as the La-11 turned hard left, resulting in the La-11 making a long deflection shot which struck the left wing of Marshall's F-86.
-Wang saw the F-86 going down in a spin and claimed an F-86 kill, after he returned back to his base in Northeast China.
+Wang saw the F-86 going down in a spin and claimed an F-86 kill, after he returned to his base in Northeast China.
 However, Marshall managed to regain consciousness and recovered his F-86 from the spin.
 He flew his crippled aircraft to Suwon Air Base, where it was repaired and Marshall was treated for his wounds.
 For his heroism during the aerial combat on November 30, he was awarded the Silver Star.

 After his recovery, Marshall continued flying combat missions.
 He shot down his fourth MiG-15 and sixth overall aerial victory on December 5, 1951.
 Marshall became the fifth jet ace of the Korean War, credited with 6 1/2 enemy aircraft destroyed, seven probable, and six damaged, while flying 100 missions.
 In January 1952, he returned to the United States to command the 93rd Fighter-Interceptor Squadron at Kirtland Air Force Base in New Mexico.